22 Ways to Practice Stillness Within Your Mind, Spirit and Body

 No matter your life situation, there is always something to be grateful for.
 Wake up and fill a notebook with your gratitude list.
 Make it specific.
-Think about small things like hot coffee and warmth of your pet’s fur nestled up against you in bed.
+Think about small things like hot coffee and the warmth of your pet’s fur as they’re nestled up against you in bed.

 12. Cultivate relationships.

 You likely have a plethora of friends and social events, but when was the last time you worked to deepen those relationships?
 Skip the bar scene and head to coffee.
 Start a book club.
 Ask deeper questions than, “How’s your job?” or “What’s new with you?”

 13. Place belief and control in the hands of something larger than yourself.

 This doesn’t have to be a religious entity, though it certainly can be.
 This is about relinquishing control over that which you don’t have control anyway.
 You can’t control whether you lose your job or your spouse decides to end your marriage.
 You don’t have to have your life figured out and you’re not “behind.”
 When you truly accept this fact, you can breathe easier and focus on your response to the world around you, which is what you can control.

 14. Understand that there will never be “enough” and that the unchecked pursuit of more ends only in bankruptcy.

 We live in a culture of “more.”
 Social media and the comparison factor only amplifies this feeling.
 When you’re tempted to fill the hole of not-enoughness with a “thing,” remind yourself that happiness and contentment are things that come from within.
 Wait a week to purchase that thing and decide whether you truly need it.

 Stillness of the body